department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/research/tech/enrollment-system-handoff.md

 ## Handoff Requirements / Assumptions from Enrollment System (ES)

-* ES will send 1 new flat file approximately 2 times each week
+* ES will send new flat file(s) approximately 2 times each week
 * Flat file will maintain format specified in PDF doc
 * ES will provide dump of *all* 1095B data for initial population of database
 * ES is responsible for maintaining batch script that sends flat files
-* ES will provide any necessary security credentials needed for S3 bucket to receive flat files
+* ES and MOVE will share any security credentials needed for S3 bucket to receive flat file(s)

 ## Checklist of Items to Resolve